 About the Poet

 Abbie Farwell Brown (1871–1927) was an American author and poet from Boston, Massachusetts.
 She is especially well known for her stories and poems written for children.
 Brown studied at the famous Girls’ Latin School in Boston and later wrote for children’s magazines such as St. Nicholas and Youth’s Companion.
-Her popular works include The Lonesomest Doll, In the Days of Giants, and the poetry collection A Pocketful of Posies.
-The poem “Friends” was first published in her collection The Garden of Years and Other Poems (1904).
+Her popular works include The Book of Saints and Friendly Beasts, In the Days of Giants, and the poetry collection A Pocketful of Posies.
 Her writing for children is gentle, comforting, and full of love for nature.

 Central Theme